jacmos3/LittleTraveler/README.md

 The qualification for the Loot projects is based on a whitelisting process.
 Projects can enter the whitelist in three different ways:
 By yourself:
-- Owning more than 50 Traveler Loot
+- Owning more than 50 Traveler Loot;
 - (or) Minting a Patron Traveler Loot before
-By Trips Community
+By Trips Community;
-- Getting in touch with Trips Community and proposing your idea and your reason why.
+- (or) Getting in touch with Trips Community and proposing your idea and your reason why.

 Projects can be whitelisted only if the Conqueror Guild is still not yet elected.